stephchang/DH150-Stephanie/Assignment 08/README.md

 <img src="https://stephchang.github.io/DH150-Stephanie/supercook.png" width="46%"> <img src="https://stephchang.github.io/DH150-Stephanie/myfridgefood.png" width="40%">

 After my own evaluation, in order to confirm them, I conducted a usability test in order to find out how to improve the website from the user's perspective, using certain tasks to see how users navigate the site.
 The UT tested the effectiveness, efficiency, and satisfaction of the site.
+The UT confirmed my findings, with the user having a hard time navigating the site at times.

 [Check out my User Testing video here](https://drive.google.com/file/d/1PfmqCzE-mH2RRCAKKgwDY6s8f31QM8is/view) or [read more about my User Testing process here.](https://github.com/stephchang/DH150-Stephanie/tree/main/Assignment%2002)